m-e-w/steam_bi/README.md

         ```
     - Basically, the test enqueues a task to discover all the games of the given user and the users friends.
 It then checks the status of the task every 3 seconds for a total of 5 times.
 This is completely arbitrary (in testing this task took on average 12 seconds so I just wanted it to poll long enough to see it complete)
 - If you run into any issues/erors, check the celery / gunicorn logs in sbi-worker/logs
 - Assuming everything worked as expected, you should see data has been written to MySQL.
-At this point you can connect with Superset and start building dashboards or connect with PowerBI and use the example dash supplied.
+At this point you can connect with Superset and start building dashboards or connect with Power BI and use the example dash supplied.
 We are working on making a Superset dashboard available pending testing of exporting/importing.

 # Project Structure